Benefits of FiGS® CP survey

 For structures, 2 sensors are required.
 This is due to the 3D setup that is used to model up the asset.
 For jacket surveys only 1 sensor is required, as this is done with a non-contact point measurement setup.
 For further information regarding the different setups please contact “email@example.com”.

-3.4 How long does it take to mobilise FiGS® on the ROV
+How long does it take to mobilise FiGS® on the ROV?

-It usually takes 15 minutes to mount FiGS® on the ROV.
-The same goes for the switch in setups from 2D (pipeline setup) to 3D (infield structure setup).
+It usually takes about 15 minutes to mount FiGS® on the ROV.
+The same applies for the switch in setups from 2D (pipeline setup) to 3D (infield structure setup).